seemoo-lab/owl/README.md

   * `netutils.{c,h}`  Platform-specific functions to interact with the system's networking stack.
   * `owl.c` Contains `main()` and sets up the `core` based on user arguments.
 * `googletest/` The runtime for running the tests.
-* `radiotap/` Library for parsing Radiotap headers.
+* `radiotap/` Library for parsing radiotap headers.
 * `src/` Contains platform-independent AWDL code.
   * `channel.{c,h}` Utilities for managing the channel sequence.
   * `election.{c,h}` Code for running the election process.